crispy-pepper/WRO_2024/README.md

 * Sensors and power management
 * Reference schematic <br>

 The power and sensor systems are critical to the vehicle's performance in navigating the challenges of the competition.
-For this project, the vehicle is powered by a Gens Ace 2S1P 1300mAh 7.4V battery.
-This battery has a discharge rating of 45C, meaning it can provide up to 58.5 Amps of current, which is more than enough  to meet the power the vehicle’s components.
+For this project, the vehicle is powered by a [Gens Ace 2S1P 1300mAh 7.4V battery](#engineering-materials).
+This battery has a discharge rating of 45C, meaning it can provide up to 58.5 Amps of current, which is more than enough to meet the power requirement of the vehicle's components.

 The battery serves as the power source for the vehicle, providing energy for all parts.
-The Furitek Lizard Pro 30A/50A Brushless ESC is connected to the battery to regulate the power delivered to the Furitek Micro Komodo 1212 3450KV Brushless Motor.
+The [Furitek Lizard Pro 30A/50A Brushless ESC](#engineering-materials) is connected to the battery to regulate the power delivered to the [Furitek Micro Komodo 1212 3450KV Brushless Motor](#engineering-materials).
 This ESC is required to ensure smooth acceleration and deceleration, protecting the motor from potential damage due to power surges.

-The Raspberry Pi, which acts as the vehicle's brains, has a power consumption of 1280mA under heavy stress which is shown by studies.
-Given the battery’s capabilities, this power draw is much less than the battery can provide, allowing the Raspberry Pi to operate properly while managing all sensor inputs and processing.
+The Raspberry Pi, which acts as the vehicle's brain, has a power consumption of 1280mA under heavy stress, shown by studies.
+Given the battery's capabilities, this power draw is much less than what the battery can provide, allowing the Raspberry Pi to operate properly while managing all sensor inputs and processing.

-The vehicle's sensing capabilities inlcudes a SainSmart Camera Module RPi3, which is used in both the open and obstacle challenges.
-The camera is equipped with a fish-eye lens, which offers a wider field of view.
-This visual range enables the vehicle to detect obstacles, such as walls and pillars, and to more effectively process the surroudings.
+The vehicle's sensing capabilities include a [SainSmart Camera Module RPi3](#engineering-materials), which is used in both the open and obstacle challenges.
+The camera is equipped with a fish-eye lens, offering a wider field of view.
+This visual range enables the vehicle to detect obstacles, such as walls and pillars, and to more effectively process the surroundings.

-In the obstacle challenge, the camera is used to detect the color of pillars and the lines on the course.
-The vehicle uses this information to change direciton left or right accordingly, ensuring it stays on course.
+In the obstacle challenge, the camera detects the walls, the colour of the pillars, the parking space, and the lines on the course.
+The vehicle uses this information to change the direction left or right accordingly, ensuring it stays on course.
 The fish-eye lens enhances the vehicle’s ability to capture more of the field at closer distances, providing the system with more information to make timely decisions.

 (also if we use ultrasonic sensor or BerryIMU ill add it later)<br>